JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_12.md

 <img src="/image/article/Luz_y_Vida/LyV_2024_12/Editorial-ene-25-2.jpg" alt="Editorial ene 25-2" width="350">
 </figure>

 Jesus' peace of mind was founded on an absolute human faith in the wise and compassionate care of the divine Father.
-Jesus had difficulties on earth, he has even been improperly called “man of sorrows”, but in all these experiences he had the consolation of a confidence that always gave him strength to continue forward with the purpose of his life in the full assurance that he was fulfilling the will of the Father.
-[UB 181:1.8](/en/The_Urantia_Book/181#p1_8)
+Jesus had difficulties on earth, he has even been improperly called “man of sorrows”, but in all these experiences he had the consolation of a confidence that always gave him strength to continue forward with the purpose of his life in the full assurance that he was fulfilling the will of the Father. <a id="a48_419"></a>[UB 181:1.8](/en/The_Urantia_Book/181#p1_8)

 This earthly experience of our beloved Master, that attitude with which he breathed and moved, invites us to reach a wonderful balance in our lives: neither becoming insensitive stoics hardened by pain, nor deluded and blind optimists.